vmware-tanzu/tanzu-dev-portal/content/guides/event-streaming/spring-cloud-stream-kafka-p2.md

 ![General Flow Diagram](/images/guides/event-streaming/kafka-events-intro-100-3.svg)

 ## Create an Order Request
-A rest call is a **create request** through the controller and ordering service.
+A REST call is a **create request** through the controller and ordering service.
 It can also be a UI or any other service.

 Since you are expecting a series of processes and operations in the back-end, you don't need to make the UI wait for the entire flow and keep the request thread occupied (blocked).